 In the middle of all of this, his wife and daughter told him they wanted to go on a mission trip to Africa.
 How would he get the money to help them go?

-The man leading the mission trip had been to Uganda 25 times, and Mark was intrigued.
+The man leading the mission trip had been to Uganda 25 times, which intrigued Mark.
 He wanted to meet this guy.
-So the mission leader – David Ragland, who happened to work for the National Christian Foundation – took Mark out to lunch.
+So the mission leader – David Ragland, who works for the National Christian Foundation – took Mark out to lunch.
 He listened as Mark explained his plan to honor God through his business.

 “Mark,” David said, “I love what you’re trying to do, but it will never work.
 You’re going to have to give away your company.”

 Mark learned that he could give a portion of his company to NCF.
 Until that portion of the company is sold, NCF receives that portion of the company’s profits and puts those profits into a Giving Fund (donor-advised fund) each month.
 Eventually, when that portion of the company owned by NCF is sold, the resulting proceeds will also be placed into the Giving Fund.
-From the Fund, the profits can flow to charities, missions, churches, or other nonprofits.
-Learn more about our charitable shareholder strategy.
+From the Fund, the profits can flow to charities, missions, churches, or other nonprofits or Mark’s choosing.
+(Learn more about our charitable shareholder strategy.)

 Finally, Mark could serve God as he had hoped.